Aravind Karthigeyan Condensed-matter theory, magnonics, topology, and quantum information.

 Research snapshot

-Three ongoing threads — full writeups with the five-field rubric on the research page.
+Three ongoing threads — full writeups with question, motivation, approach, output, and context on the research page.

 Magnonics